Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 ```

 If your robot doesn't show up check if you have multiple connected network interfaces.
 Either disable all other (those not connected to your robot's WiFi) or use a VM which you explicitly connect to your host's WiFi interface.
 Another possibility is an internal firewall blocking it.
 On RedHat-based Linux systems using Firewalld (CentOS, Fedora, etc.), make sure the firewall zone for your connection to the robot's WiFi Access Point is set to "trusted" instead of "public".
-In case all of the above failed, check [mirobo's "finding-the-token"](https://github.com/haim0n/python-mirobo#finding-the-token)
+In case all of the above failed, check [miio's "Device discovery"](https://python-miio.readthedocs.io/en/latest/discovery.html#device-discovery)

 With token in out hand we can upload the firmware to the robot:
 ```